 Bees at Rock Creek

-The Rock Creek Campus is dedicated to promoting pollinator health and has established an on campus apiary serving as an educational tool for campus programs and to promote education and research about bees and their habitats and threats to pollinator persistence.
+The Rock Creek Campus is dedicated to promoting pollinator health and has established an on-campus apiary serving as an educational tool for campus programs and to promote education and research about bees and their habitats and threats to pollinator persistence.
 PCC is also certified as an affiliate of the Bee Campus USA program.
+Read PCC’s Bee Campus USA annual 2017 report, 2018 report, 2019 report, and 2020 report.

 Rock Creek Campus Apiary